ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/AlarmModel.rst

     }

 The model defines the same roles as the
-`Alarm </sdk/apps/qml/Ubuntu.Components/Alarm/>`__ properties.
+:ref:`Alarm <sdk_ubuntu_components_alarm>` properties.
 Note that the use of *enabled* role in delegates may be ambiguous.
-Therefore the model defines the additional role called *model*, which represents the `Alarm </sdk/apps/qml/Ubuntu.Components/Alarm/>`__ object from the index the delegate is showing the data, so the *enabled* role can then be accessed by simply dereferencing the model i.e. model.enabled.
+Therefore the model defines the additional role called *model*, which represents the :ref:`Alarm <sdk_ubuntu_components_alarm>` object from the index the delegate is showing the data, so the *enabled* role can then be accessed by simply dereferencing the model i.e. model.enabled.

 Example: